Most FlyerHeroes users will read through these tips on printing flyers and think: “Duh! Obviously!”

 Gloss added to the paper surface captures printed ink instead of it soaking (and fading) into the paper.
 This keeps the colours of your flyer bright and vibrant with a shiny finish.

-8. If you’re unsure on anything, ask for help
+8. If you’re unsure about anything, ask for help

 Printing companies provide heaps of information to help clients ensure their projects print correctly.